 In September 2020, Carbon Engineering and Pale Blue Dot Energy signed a Memorandum of Understanding and announced a joint DAC project.
 The project partners aim to deploy a commercial DAC plant and consider building the plant close to the Acorn CCS project at the St. Fergus Gas Plant in Scotland, among other possible locations.
 The project partners hope to commission the DAC plant by 2026.
-The promise of government funding in the UK was a trigger for the partnership and the proposed location.[15]
+The promise of government funding in

 Carbon Engineering Ltd. and Oxy Low Carbon Ventures LLC, a subsidiary of the international gas and oil company Occidental, announced their joint plan to design and construct the world's largest DAC facility in the United States already in 2019.
 In 2020, Rusheen Capital - a company with investments in CCUS and biofuels and a long list of business partners from the fossil fuel sector - joined as a new partner and, along with Oxy Low Carbon Ventures, formed the company 1PointFive as a mean to finance and deploy the announced DAC facility.
 The new DAC - plant will be located at an Occidental oil field in the Permian Basin in Texas and will require an area of ~40 hectares.
-The captured CO_2 will be used for EOR.
-Occidental employs CO_2 - EOR since 2010, but up to now, the captured CO_2 needed transport, e.g., via pipelines.
+The captured CO2 will be used for EOR.
+Occidental employs CO2 - EOR since 2010, but up to now, the captured CO2 needed transport, e.g., via pipelines.
 Future plans include multiple DAC plants.
 In December 2020, United Airlines announced a multimillion-dollar investment in 1PointFive.[16]